ltrr-arizona-edu/trishproject/src/pages/background/climate_change_projection/description.md

 The increasing concentration of greenhouse gases is projected to contribute an additional Arctic warming of about 4–7°C over the next 100 years.
-The warming trend strongly influence the evaporation and snowmelt regimes at the YRB, and in combination with precipitation change alters freshwater inflow to the Arctic Ocean.
+The warming trend strongly influences the evaporation and snowmelt regimes at the YRB, and, in combination with precipitation change, alters freshwater inflow to the Arctic Ocean.
 The Yenisei River contributes 22% of the average annual freshwater inflow to the Arctic Ocean, which impacts changes in sea ice (e.g., albedo) and deep ocean circulation.
-GCM projections suggest increasing concentration of greenhouse gases and leads to strong warming combined with precipitation increase in the YRB by the end of the 21st century (see GCM map).
-Many studies point to increase of annual mean discharge (up to 15.6%) by the end of the 21st century, with a shift to an earlier seasonal peak discharge because of earlier snowmelt.
+Global Circulation Modeling (GCM) projections suggest increasing concentration of greenhouse gases and leads to strong warming combined with precipitation increase in the YRB by the end of the 21st century (see GCM map).
+Many studies point to an increase of annual mean discharge (up to 15.6%) by the end of the 21st century, with a shift to an earlier seasonal peak discharge because of earlier snowmelt.
 The projected increase in discharge is associated with increases in